 Family Trees: A Celebration of

 A love of books and reading is a lifelong treasure passed from adult to child, from generation to generation.
 Family Trees: A Celebration of Children’s Literature at the Concord Museum in historic Concord, Massachusetts gives Concord’s renowned literary tradition a creative twist.
-During the holiday season, the Museum’s galleries are filled with 38 fanciful trees of all shapes and sizes, decorated with original ornaments inspired by acclaimed children’s storybooks and contemporary picture book favorites.
+During the holiday season, the Museum’s galleries are filled with more than 30 fanciful trees of all shapes and sizes, decorated with original ornaments inspired by acclaimed children’s storybooks and contemporary picture book favorites.

 The exhibition’s focus on children’s literature makes Family Trees unique among the many holiday events in Greater Boston.
 Each tree serves as a canvas for the artistic creations of a dedicated team of volunteer decorators.
 Inspired by the storyline, the illustrations, the characters or setting of a particular book, the decorators let their imaginations take flight, much to the delight of visitors of all ages from all over New England.